Coexisting Kagome and Heavy Fermion Flat Bands in YbCr$_6$Ge$_6$: Introduction

 Heavy fermion systems, first discovered in rare-earth and actinide compounds, have long been recognized as a paradigmatic setting for realizing FBs through strong correlations, where Kondo hybridization between localized $f$-electrons and dispersive conduction bands ($f$-$c$ hybridization) gives rise to anomalously large effective masses~\cite{Stewart84HF, Coleman2007HF, Coleman2015HF, Si2010HF, Wirth2016HF, strydom2023review}.
 This hybridization generates heavy FBs spanning the entire Brillouin zone (BZ), with their flatness rooted in the localized nature of $f$-electrons~\cite{Coleman2007HF, Shim2007HF, Si2010HF, Choi2012HF, Coleman2015HF}.
 Despite this well-established mechanism, recent breakthroughs in Moir\'e superlattices \cite{park2008new, bistritzer2011moire, dean2013hofstadter, hunt2013massive, cao2018unconventional, tang2020simulation, regan2020mott, xu2020wigner}, where geometric and correlation effects intertwine to produce FBs, have shifted the focus toward their intrinsic topological properties and their connection to quantum geometry \cite{claassen2015position, song2022magic, yu2023magic, herzog2404topological}.
 This renewed perspective has invigorated efforts to explore how geometric and topological FBs intersect with Kondo-driven topological phenomena \cite{dzero2010topological, dzero2016topological, lai2018weyl, dzsaber2021giant, dzsaber2022control, iraola2024topology, singh2024topological}, collectively referred to as topological heavy fermion systems.
 However, the interplay between heavy fermion systems and modern geometric FB concepts remains largely uncharted, hindered by the scarcity of material realizations.

 Here we report the coexistence of two flat bands near the Fermi level (E$_{\rm F}$) of the kagome compound YbCr$_6$Ge$_6$ (YCG), where geometrically frustrated flat bands (KFBs) originating from the 3$d_{z^2}$ orbitals of Cr~\cite{yang2022fermi, wang2020experimental, guo2024ubiquitous, xu2023frustrated} coexist with Kondo resonance states (KRSs) from Yb $f$-orbitals \red{within the experimental resolution ($\sim$~20~meV)}.
 Angle-resolved photoemission spectroscopy (ARPES) measurements, complemented by DFT+DMFT calculations, show that the $f$-electrons of Yb, intercalated between Cr-kagome layers, undergo Kondo hybridization with the kagome bands, forming FBs that span the entire BZ.
-Transport measurements corroborate the Kondo resonance behavior with the coherent temperature ($T_\text{coh}$) of 80~K (See Supplementary Note 1). \red{Our theory shows that crystalline symmetry forbids hybridization along certain high-symmetry lines, stabilizing Dirac crossings of heavy-fermion character.
-Topological analysis of the hybridization gaps reveals both trivial and nontrivial $\mathbb{Z}_2$ invariants and identifies a Dirac--Kondo semimetal phase.
-Hence, YCG serves as a prototype of a topological heavy-fermion system and a platform to explore symmetry-protected quasiparticles in strongly correlated quantum matter. }
+Transport measurements corroborate the Kondo resonance behavior with the coherent temperature ($T_\text{coh}$) of 80~K (See Supplementary Note 1). \red{Our theory shows that crystalline symmetry forbids hybridization along certain high-symmetry lines, stabilizing Dirac crossings of heavy-fermion character. \ykcc{ The Fu--Kane parity analysis of the Kondo-coherent low-energy band structure distinguishes gapped weak and strong topological Kondo-insulating phases and reveals a Dirac--Kondo semimetal stabilized by symmetry-protected band crossings. } Hence, YCG serves as a prototype of a topological heavy-fermion system and a platform to explore symmetry-protected quasiparticles in strongly correlated quantum matter. }